ibsaajadam/ibsaajadam/README.md

 ### Hi there, I am Ibsaa Jamal Adam 👋

-## My main passion is User Interface/User Experience Design.
+## My main passion is Front-End Development.

-### But I also love Software Development.
+### But I also love Designing(UI/UX).

 What I am doing now:

-- 🔭 I’m currently working on ... my first UI/UX Design Case Study.
+- 🔭 I’m currently working on ... learning React.js and Vue.js.
-- 🌱 I’m currently learning ...
-JavaScript, JQuery, React and PHP.
+- 🌱 I’m currently learning ... how to build a UI/UX Case Study.
 - 👯 I’m looking to collaborate on ... everything!
 - 🤔 I’m looking for help with ...
 JavaScript and JQuery.
 - 💬 Ask me about ... creating anything!